egrinstein/inf1301/README.md

 ## Members of the Team
 The tasks should be solved in groups of 3.
-[Jordana Mecler](https://github.com/jordanamecler),[Eric Grinstein](https://github.com/egrinstein) and [Leonardo Wajnsztok](https://github.com/leotok) composes our group.
+[Jordana Mecler](https://github.com/jordanamecler),[Eric Grinstein](https://github.com/egrinstein) and [Leonardo Wajnsztok](https://github.com/leotok) compose our group.

 ## Description
 We made a fully functional, tested and instrumented Spider Solitaire in C.